krokov/TicTacToe-minmax/README.md

 # TicTacToe-minmax
 A minmax player where you can choose a custom random % move fraction against a perfect Tic Tac Toe AI.

+Run with python, or bundle it to get exe